Baby Safe Haven or Adoption Plan: Choosing a Path for Adoption in Missouri that Works for You

-- Choosing a Family Type: You can think about what you want in an adoptive family.
+As the Birth Parent, you can think about what you want in an adoptive family.
 These are some characteristics to consider when choosing the family you think can provide the best life for your baby:

 - Family form and size: Do you want your baby to be adopted by a single parent?
 An LGBTQ family?
 A transracial family?
 Does it matter to you if the adoptive family already has children?

-- Lifestyle, culture and values: Where does the adoptive family live?
+- Lifestyle, culture, and values: Where does the adoptive family live?
 What is their employment?
 What hobbies and interests do they have?
 What are their values and beliefs?